Core mechanism

 Reputation Hot-Swap

-A live system that continuously monitors reputation signals and automatically replaces degraded sending and landing infrastructure
+A live system that continuously monitors reputation signals and automatically replaces degraded sending and landing infrastructure mid-campaign — so sending continues without stopping, resetting, or re-warming.

 - What it prevents: deliverability collapse, campaign pauses, tracking resets, broken UX.